keegango/lsqpy/README.md

 Affine expressions are built from certain combinations of variables, constants, and other affine expressions.
 These are:
 * Two variables - added or subtracted
 * A variable and a constant - added, subtracted or multiplied
-* Two affine expressions - added or subracted
+* Two affine expressions - added or subtracted
 * An affine expression and a constant - added, subtracted or multiplied

 Remember that all affine expressions, and variables as well, have dimensions and can only be combined with appropriately sized expressions.